Enterprise Risk Management (ERM): What It Is and Processes

 What Is Enterprise Risk Management (ERM)?

-Understanding Enterprise Risk Management (ERM) requires a focus on key features such as governance, strategy, performance, and communication.
-These features set ERM apart from prior, compartmentalized risk management techniques and fuel its success.
+To help you understand better about ERM, it requires a focus on key features such as governance, strategy, performance, and communication.
+These features make ERM different from prior, compartmentalized risk management techniques and fuel its success.
 Let’s explore the core attributes of ERM:

 1. Governance and Culture

 What we mean by a strong risk culture is basically that people aren’t scared to actually speak up and report issues when they see them.
-It really fosters open communication and accountability across all levels, making this kind of culture the absolute foundation for any effective ERM program.
+It really encourages open communication and accountability across all levels, making this kind of culture the absolute foundation for any effective ERM program.

 2. Strategy Focus and Objective Setting